 For those individuals who have access to HR Online you can access your personal data through: https://hronline.shell.com/.

 Alternatively, please contact your local HR adviser.
 If you are a contractor you should speak with your external contracting/employing company/agency.
 For former employees or dependents, please contact privacy-office-SI@shell.com.

 Who can you contact if you have a query, concern or compliant about your personal data?

 If you have any issues, queries or complaints regarding the processing of your personal data please contact us at HK-DPO@shell.com for the Data Privacy Officer for Hong Kong.

 You may also contact the Shell Group Chief Privacy Officer at Shell International B.V.
 The Hague, The Netherlands - Trade Register, No. 27155369 Correspondence: PO Box 162, 2501 AN, The Hague.

 If you are unsatisfied with the handling of your personal data by Shell, then you have the right to lodge a complaint to The Office of the Privacy Commissioner for Personal Data whose address is Unit 1303 on 13/F of Sunlight Tower or the Dutch Data Protection Authority whose address is Prins Clauslaan 60, 2595 AJ The Hague, The Netherlands.
 Please visit https://www.pcpd.org.hk/ or https://autoriteitpersoonsgegevens.nl/en for more information.

 This Privacy Notice is updated over time.

 Changes to this Privacy Notice

 This Privacy Notice may be changed over time.
+You are advised to regularly review this Privacy Notice for possible changes.
 If there is any inconsistency between the English version and the Chinese version of this Privacy Notice, the English version shall prevail.
-This Privacy Notice was last updated on 1 January 2018.
+This Privacy Notice was last updated in August 2019.